pixelr123/Role_Base-Authentication-With-OAuth2/README.md

 This is a simple application of authentication with role based using OAuth2 and Spring Security

 Basic Auth:
-  Username: auth-client
+  Username: auth-client,
   Password: auth-secret

 Step 1: create token: localhost:8080/oauth/token

 Step 2: put the access_token in header =
-  A. Post: localhost:8080/users?access_token="<token>"
+  A. Post: localhost:8080/users?access_token="<token>",
   B. Get: localhost:8080/users/2?access_token="<token>"